stelzinga/MF/MGT_99.Legend.md

     $HOME/data_private/mgt.xlsx Sheet = Planning

 ### URL
-URL refers to *anything* that can be accessed through a web browser: classic web pages, sharepoints, PowerBI pages, etc. For URL the Note Reference is: [URL] in which URL is of form http://something.xyz and without < and > and where 'http' can be any supported service (http, https, ftp, ftps, ssh, ...).
+For a URL, the Note reference is [Weblink]or [URL: Weblink] or [U: Weblink], in which Weblink refers to *anything* that can be accessed through a web browser: classic web pages, sharepoints, PowerBI pages, etc. ] i.e., http://something.xyz and without < and > and where 'http' can be any supported service (http, https, ftp, ftps, ssh, ...).

 ### Mail
-For Mail the Reference format is: [Mail: Text] in which Text is the Mail's Subject that was sent/received.
-Alternatively,  [Subject: Text] can be used.
-The use of 'Mail:' or 'Subject:' is mandatory.
+For Mail the Reference format is: [Mail: Subject] or [M: Subject] in which Subject is the Mail's Subject that was sent/received.
+Alternatively,  [Subject: Subject] can be used.

 ### Database
 Databases come in many forms but all do the same: store data.
 Databases have their own manner of connecting and retrieving/entering data.
 Reference to a database depends on the type of database e.g., [Oracle: scheme/table_name], [Oracle: table_name], etc.

 ### Meeting
 Sometimes it is relevant to refer to a meeting that was held in which specific information was shared.
-In this case the reference should show [Meet: Text] in which text is the Subject of the Meeting's invite mail.
+In this case the reference should show [Meet: Text] in which Text is the Subject of the Meeting's invite mail.

 *********************************************